 Double Your Accomplishment through Dual Admissions

 The Dual Admission Program between the Tennessee state community colleges and Middle Tennessee State University (MTSU) offers a structured, guaranteed pathway for progressing from an associate’s degree directly to a bachelor’s degree.
 Students get personal contact with advisors at both institutions during the program to aid them in developing their coursework for their degree program.
-The Dual Admissions programs are currently offered to students attending Chattanooga State Community College, Dyersburg State Community College, Jackson State Community College, Nashville State Community College, Motlow State Community College, and Roane State Community College.
+The Dual Admissions programs are currently offered to students attending Chattanooga State Community College, Cleveland State Community College, Columbia State Community College, Dyersburg State Community College, Jackson State Community College, Motlow State Community College, Nashville State Community College, Northeast State Community College, Roane State Community College, and Walters State Community College.

 MTSU takes pride in developing and supporting programs and services that demonstrate our commitment to helping students achieve their academic and personal goals," said MTSU President Sidney A. McPhee.